wendy7756/wendy7756/README.md

 ## 👋 Hi, this is Wendy

 A full-stack creator who transforms ideas into real products by blending product sense, technical execution, and data-driven growth.
+Ex-Alibaba PM, top 100 uni.
+Open to collaborations.

 ## 🛠️ My works